-Recently, several works have investigated expected properties of combinatorial objects related to genomic distance computation, such as the breakpoint graph [24, 22, 23, 19].
-We explore this route here, but focusing on the strong interval tree, to conduct an average-case analysis of perfect sorting by reversals.
+Recently, several works have investigated expected properties of combinatorial objects related to genomic distance computation, such as the breakpoint graph [20, 21, 19, 17].
+We explore this route here, but focusing on the strong interval tree, to conduct an average case analysis of perfect sorting by reversals.
 First, in Section 3, we prove that for large enough n, with probability 1, computing a perfect reversal sorting scenario for signed permutations can be done in time polynomial in n, despite the fact that this is NP-hard.
-Secondly, in Section 4, we show that, in a parsimonious perfect scenario for a commuting permutation of length n, the average number of reversals is asymptotically 1.2n, and the average length of a reversal is $1.02\sqrt{n}$ .
-We conclude by describing future research avenues, both theoretical and applied.
+Secondly, in Section 4, we show that in parsimonious perfect scenarios for commuting permutations of length n, the average number of reversals is asymptotically 1.2n, and the average length of a reversal is $1.02\sqrt{n}$.